HRizwan1/2019-team-06f/reports/sprint-03/report.md

      - All tablespaces
      - Individual tables
      - Uses a 32-bit integer as a key identifier.
-     - Encryption keys can also be rotated which basically creates a new version of the encryption key.
+     - Encryption keys can also be rotated, which basically creates a new version of the encryption key.
 Decryption is also readable through Maria’s file server keys.

 5. Use of MySQL/MariaDB Database Master-Slave Replication:
   * Database Schema:
   ![schema](images/schema.png "Schema")
-  * 2-Database Servers running MySQL/MariaDB - 1 server serves as a master server and another server servers as a slave.
+  * 2-Database Servers running MySQL/MariaDB - 1 server serves as a master server and another server serves as a slave.
 Master and slave servers are connected.
   * The purpose of using the master-slave replication process is to enable data from one MySQL database server (servering as 'the master') to be copied automatically to the another MySQL databse server (which serves as 'the slave').
   * The master-slave replication is a one-way replication (from master to slave), the master database is used only for the write operations, while the slave database is only used for read operations.
   ![databaseslave](images/databaseslave.png "Database Slave")